Violator (album)

-Violator is the seventh studio album by the English electronic band Depeche Mode.
-It was first released on 19 March 1990 by Mute Records internationally and by Sire and Reprise Records in the United States.
+Violator is the seventh studio album by the English electronic band Depeche Mode, released on 19 March 1990 by Mute Records internationally and by Sire and Reprise Records in the United States.
+It was produced by the band and Mark Ellis, professionally known as Flood.
+Tracks for the album were recorded in Milan, Gjerlev, and London, where the album was mixed by François Kevorkian.

-Preceded by the singles "Personal Jesus" and "Enjoy the Silence" (a top-10 entry in both the United Kingdom and the United States), the album propelled the band into international stardom, and also yielded the singles "Policy of Truth" and "World in My Eyes".
-Violator reached number two on the UK Albums Chart, and was the band's first album to chart inside the top 10 of the Billboard 200, peaking at number seven.
+Accompanied by the singles "Personal Jesus", "Enjoy the Silence", "Policy of Truth" and "World in My Eyes", the album propelled the band into international stardom.
+Violator reached number two on the UK Albums Chart and became the band's first album to chart inside the top 10 of the Billboard 200, peaking at number seven.
 The album was supported by the World Violation Tour.

+As of 2006, the album was estimated to have sold over 7.5 million copies worldwide, making it Depeche Mode's best-selling album.
+Many previous producers, engineers and staff who have worked with Depeche Mode over the years have named Violator as their favorite Depeche Mode record.
+It has been included on several lists of the greatest albums of the 1990s, and of all time.

 Background

-Depeche Mode had supported their previous album, Music for the Masses (1987), with the Music for the Masses Tour, which ran from late 1987 through mid-1988, which itself was supported by the live release 101, released in March 1989.
-During this time, Alan Wilder released his Recoil project's first album, Hydrology (1988), and Martin Gore released his first solo recording, Counterfeit EP.
-By the middle of 1989, the full band was recording together, and they released the single "Personal Jesus" in August, a full 7 months before the album itself.